-2020 started off with a conscious consumerism bang.
+2020 started off with a conscious consumer bang.
 We were ready to dive into companies that cared about their employees, the environment, and their customers.
-We were looking forward to shopping at local farmers markets and supporting other local businesses.
+We were looking forward to shopping at local farmer’s markets and supporting other local businesses.

 Then COVID hit like a ton of bricks.
 We no longer had the time to seek out ethical companies.
 Local shops across the country were shuttered overnight with seemingly no reopening in sight.

 So where does this leave the conscious consumer movement?
 This movement is still very important–the need for companies to still be held accountable and implement environmental practices is greater than ever.
 But in the wake of this global pandemic, the future of the movement is uncertain.